 In 1838, an Act for Regulating the Police in the Towns of Parramatta, Windsor, Maitland and other Towns, etc., was passed in New South Wales.
 The following year the NSW Border Police was established.
-In May 1842, NSW Border Police units were established for Moreton Bay district.
-Captain John Clements Wickham arrived to the town as police magistrate in January 1843.
+In May 1842, NSW Border Police units were organised for the Moreton Bay District.
+The following year, in January 1843, Captain John Clements Wickham arrived to the town as police magistrate.
 In 1846, the Brisbane police force comprised of Chief Constable William Fitzpatrick and four constables.
 Fitzpatrick was dismissed in 1850 and was replaced by Samuel Sneyd, later District Constable.
 Constable Peter Duff Murphy was one of the four constables to walk to streets of Brisbane town in the 1840s.
 Murphy was born in Dublin in 1806, a Roman Catholic and a plasterer by trade, he was indicted and convicted of street robbery in Dublin City in 1826 and transported to Australia for his natural life on the Countess of Harcourt the same year.
 He arrived to Sydney in June, 1827.

 Prior to separation in 1859, the area now known as Queensland was governed from Sydney as part of the colony of New South Wales.

 In 1850, the Act for the Regulation of the Police Force in NSW (14 Vic, No. 38) provided for establishment of a colonial police headed by an Inspector General supported by a network of provincial inspectors.
 The proclamation of the act ended locally organised police forces in NSW and the domination of the police by the magistracy.
 In 1852, however, the 1850 Act was disallowed and replaced by the Police Rgulations Act, reinstating magisterial authority.
 The same year, William Colburn Mayne (born in Dublin), was appointed Inspector General of Police (1852-56).
 In 1850 while on Legislative Committee he recommended the local police be reorganised along the lines of the Irish Constabulary.
 He further suggested the local force be disbanded and replaced by men brought over from Ireland.
-(Lindsay).
+(Lindsay, True Blue: 150 Years of Service and Sacrifice of the NSW Police Force)

 Following the separation, the nascent force was mainly concerned with policing Brisbane; the rural areas remained under the jurisdiction of the NSW legislation, even after the QLD Parliament was established in 1860.
 This taxed the numbers of policemen on duty as the prisoners had to be escorted to Sydney to stand trial.
 Finally, in 1863, a separate police act was promulgated which took effect on 1 January 1864.
 'Candidates with previous service with the Irish Constabulary, urban police or any military/ law enforcement agency were actively sought out for the service.
 The majority of the Queensland rank and file had Irish links, and officers displayed a strong Irish presence, especially so during the earlier years of the force.'
 (Dukova, 151)